Leon Rice

-Leon Paul Rice (born November 25, 1963) is an American college basketball coach, and the head men's basketball coach at Boise State University of the Mountain West Conference.
+Leon Paul Rice (born November 25, 1963) is an American college basketball coach, and the head men's basketball coach at Boise State University, which is leaving the Mountain West Conference in July 2026 to join the Pac-12 Conference.
 He replaced Greg Graham as head coach of the Broncos on March 26, 2010.

 In his first season, Rice led Boise State to the finals of the WAC tournament and to the semifinals of the College Basketball Invitational.
 He is the first Boise State head coach to win twenty games in two of his first three seasons and has twenty or more wins in nine of his twelve years.
 In 2013, he guided the Broncos to their first ever at-large bid to the NCAA tournament.
 In 2015, he led the Broncos to their only Mountain West regular season championship, Boise State's first conference title since 2008, and was named the MWC coach of the year.
 On February 13, 2021, Rice became the winningest head coach in Boise State history with his 214th victory.

 Previously an assistant coach at Gonzaga for eleven seasons, Rice was newly promoted head coach Mark Few's first outside hire in July 1999.
 He is cited by Few as being instrumental to the Bulldogs' current and past success.
-According to Few, Rice occasionally created stories about what opposing student sections were saying about Gonzaga star Adam Morrison in order to pump him up prior to games.
+According to Few, Rice occasionally created stories about what student sections for opposing teams were saying about Gonzaga star Adam Morrison as a way to pump him up prior to games.

-On May 5, 2022, Coach Leon Rice was named as an assistant coach for Team USA and helped lead them to the 2022 FIBA Under-18 Americas Championship.
+On May 5, 2022, Rice was named as an assistant coach for Team USA and the team won a 2022 FIBA Under-18 Americas Championship.